mjkleiman/AD_feature_optimization/README.md

 Model outputs are found in the **models** directory, and contain sensitivity, specificity, PPV, NPV, accuracy, and F1 scores for each of the model iterations.
 The statistical analyses of these outputs are found in the code directory in the "5-Stats" notebooks.

-Note that in file names, "Imp" or "Impaired" implies the two-class "Impaired vs non-impaired" classification method, while multiclass implies the three-class "CDR 0 vs CDR 0.5 vs CDR 1"
+Note that in file names, "Imp" or "Impaired" implies the two-class "Impaired vs non-impaired" classification method, while "multiclass" or "MC" implies the three-class "CDR 0 vs CDR 0.5 vs CDR 1".
+"MCN" refers to a "MultiClassifier Network", a method of using two or more separate classifiers each with different featuresets or with different hyperparameters and optimized to target a single class or group of classes.
+More detail can be found in the attached publication, or within a separate upcoming publication.